UnosquareCOE/TodoQaGuild/README.md

 ## Overview of technologies:

+- NPM
+  - NPM is a package manager for Javascript that allows us to import packages from the npm package registry.
+There are many options available for this tool, but for our sessions we will mostly use `npm start` and `npm install`.
 - Express
   - Express is what we use to provide the web framework & routing for our application.
 It gives us the ability to accept http requests and respond appropriately.
 - Nodemon
   - Nodemon is a tool that simply monitors your directory with your running application and will `live re-load` if a file change occurs.